wincent/masochist/content/wiki/GPG key rotation notes.md

 Actually, I'm persuaded by [this argument](https://riseup.net/en/security/message-security/openpgp/best-practices#use-a-strong-primary-key) that:

 > People think that they don't want their keys to expire, but you actually do.
 Why?
 Because you can always extend your expiration date, even after it has expired!
-This "expiration" is actually more of a safety valve or "dead-man switch" that will automatically trigger at some point.
+This "expiration" is actually more of a safety valve or "dead-person switch" that will automatically trigger at some point.

 So what I am going to do is: